 They’re delicious on their own for any meal of the day, especially for breakfast with a poached egg on top.
 Talk about a yummy treat!

-Why We Love Butternut Squash Fritters
+Why We Love These Butternut Squash Fritters

-- Great way to use seasonal produce
+- They’re a great way to use seasonal produce.

-- The recipe yields quite a bit, but can easily be halved
+- The recipe yields quite a bit but can easily be halved.

 - Of course, they taste delicious!